joaoalexarruda/fishcatch/README.md

 More information about the dataset can be found in the [original source](https://jse.amstat.org/datasets/fishcatch.txt).

 On the original dataset, there was a variable called 'Sex' which was removed from this dataset.

-## Assignment requirements

-The assignment requires the tasks described in the [pdf](./task-description/ADAA_23.24_TrabalhoPrático.pdf) file.

 ## Results